Thomas-Rosenkrans-Vestergaard/javascript-exam-questions/flow1.md

 **Explain of the purposes of the tools Babel and WebPack, using  examples from the exercises**

 Babel or Babel.js is a free and open-source JavaScript compiler and configurable transpiler used in web development.
-Babel allows software developers to write source code in a preferred programming language or markup language and have it translated by Babel into JavaScript, a language understood by modern web browsers.
+With babel we can use the newest ECMAScript features in our code, and have Babel transpile the code into lecacy code, that all browsers can run.

+Examples can be found within [babel-examples](./babel-examples).

 - https://medium.com/ag-grid/webpack-tutorial-understanding-how-it-works-f73dfa164f01
 - https://survivejs.com/webpack/what-is-webpack/